in 2003, i-D asked artists like alexander mcqueen and tracey emin to share images of peace

 As we celebrate Peace Week, we throw back to a selection of images from our 2003 Action Issue.
 Curated by i-D co-founder Tricia Jones, it features some of our best loved contributors and collaborators as they share their ideas and thoughts on peace.

 This article was originally published by i-D UK.

 Not in Our Name

-"The following section is dedication to peace and a future that does not rely on bombs, tanks and guns to solve the problems of the world.
-The idea for this project started during Fashion Week in New York, with tanks at Heathrow, helicopters over Manhattan and peace marches planned across the world for the following Saturday.
-It seemed that we had to do something; that however small our contribution, we had to stand up and be counted, to lend our voices to the growing consensus of dissent -- because the truth is that if we stay silent, it can only be presumed that we acquiesce.
+"The following section is dedication to peace and a future that does not rely on bombs, tanks, and guns to solve the problems of the world.
+The idea for this project started during Fashion Week in New York, with tanks at Heathrow, helicopters over Manhattan, and peace marches planned across the world for the following Saturday.
+It seemed that we had to do something; that however small our contribution, we had to stand up and be counted, to lend our voices to the growing consensus of dissent — because the truth is that if we stay silent, it can only be presumed that we acquiesce.

-We wanted to be a conduit for creative people internationally who disagree we war.
-So we sent out the following brief: 'Let us know your views, your message, your image and your ideas in whatever way you want to.
+We wanted to be a conduit for creative people internationally who disagree with war.
+So we sent out the following brief: 'Let us know your views, your message, your image, and your ideas in whatever way you want to.
 We suggest using a white shirt or T-shirt as a canvas, and would ask you to be photographed with it if you don't mind, but you do not have to.'

 - Tricia Jones, 2003